stratusadv/dandy/docs/getting_started/how_dandy_helps.md

 Dandy's framework approach enables developers to effectively use a wider range of model sizes and quantization that require less computational resources while maintaining high-quality outputs.

-This optimization allows teams to work with more efficient AI models per task easily, creating a potential of energy and cost savings up to a factor of three times (based on parameter count and quantization).
+These optimizations allow teams to work with more efficient AI models per task easily, creating a potential of energy and cost savings up to a factor of three times (based on parameter count and quantization).

 This is especially valuable for:

 - Small-to-medium-sized companies with limited AI infrastructure
 - Individual developers working on personal hardware
 - Teams in regions with restricted access to cloud computing resources or energy